clap clap blog: we have moved

 i am currently battling a vicious cold for Total Skull Domination.

-posted by Elizabeth at 9:38 PM 0 comments Links to this post
+posted by Elizabeth at 9:38 PM 0 comments

 I am currently listening to a song that was intentionally constructed to be the worst song in the world.
 Here's the theory: